 1 Title Bar Across the top you will always see the channel in access, the time (local time, timecode or integrated loudness), and the name of the current production and snapshot.
 2 SCREEN CONTROL displays The main area of the GUI works in conjunction with the SCREEN CONTROL panel.
 Here you can page through displays for Signal routing, Snapshots, productions, etc. 3 Main Fader Metering Below are meters for the 16 main fader strips.
 Note that this area may be enabled or disabled from the System Settings .
-4 Status Bar The status bar provides feedback on the IP address of the system, the amount of used data storage space (%), the progress of operations such as load and save production, the software release version and the console PSU status.
+4 Status Bar The status bar provides feedback on the amount of used data storage space (%), the software release version and progress of operations, the console PSU and connection status.
 5 Touch-screen Buttons On the right are buttons for monitoring, automation and ACCESS/ASSIGN functions.